 By Mayra Ramales

-Check out more photos from the NYC concert below:
+Scroll through below for more photos from the NYC show: